10 FFJR

 But if we assume market efficiency (and being able to calculate the stock-price impact of a stock split is surely a modest level of efficiency), we need to find alternative explanations for stock splits.
 Walker (2021, p.
 2) identifies “two leading explanations”.

 The liquidity hypothesis might fill the gap we identified in the information-signalling hypothesis.
-If a firm expects to trade at $100 in the future (due to inside information that will come to light later), it might want to do a two-for-one split, as a stock at $40 rising to $50 will enjoy better liquidity.
-But a firm has inside information and expects to trade closer to $40 in the future (without a split) it would be reluctant to do a two-for-one split, as it would then expect to trade closer to $20 in the future, and thus have worse liquidity.
+If a firm expects to trade at $100 in the future (due to inside information that will come to light later), it might want to do a 2-for-1 split, as a stock at $40 rising to $50 will enjoy better liquidity.
+But a firm that has inside information and expects to trade closer to $40 in the future (without a split) would be reluctant to do a 2-for-1 split, as it would then expect to trade closer to $20 in the future, and thus would have worse liquidity.

 An important element of an event study is the identification of the period during which the market is expected to react to the event information.
 Like dividends, stock splits will generally be announced prior to their effective date.
 Fama et al. (1969, p.
 7) “define month \(0\) as the month in which the effective date of a split occurs”.
 Fama et al. (1969, p.
 9) mention that for “a random sample of fifty-two splits” from their sample “the median time between the announcement date and the effective date of the split was 44.5 days.”
 If there is information content in stock splits, we would expect an efficient market to react when the split is announced, not when it is effective.
 The analyses in FFJR use monthly data, so a median announcement date for splits of 44.5 days before the effective date implies that the median split is announced in month \(-2\).
 FFJR do not provide details on the distribution of split announcement dates, but some splits may be announced in month \(-1\), while others could occur in month \(-3\) or even earlier.